Some of you in my personal network know that today a tragedy occurred:

 Because I’ve had difficulty backing up data on iCloud (I have poor executive functioning and *autistic inertia* to thank for that), much of my recent work–8 months worth– is likely gone, though I’m holding out hope that most, if not all of it can be recovered.
 The prospect of losing all my precious data is so devastating because I have solid projects that were lined up for publication– my “Faces” project, for example.
 I’d also been hired to work as a volunteer comic book artist, drawing up super hero persona’s for chronically ill children through a non profit organization called The Super Hero Project.

 I lay this predicament out before you because this is something often made light of among most non-disabled people.
-Yet, this is a reality that disabled folks live out at one point or another– the breaking down of an assistive technology, such as a mobility device, adaptive eating device, an iPad, a speech-generating device (SGD), or screen reader for computers, smart phones and tablets, etc. To some, calling a broken iPad tragic may seem rather silly.
+Yet, this is a reality that disabled folks live out at one point or another– the breaking down of an assistive technology, such as a mobility device, adaptive eating device, an iPad, a speech-generating device (SGD), hearing aid, or screen reader for computers, smart phones and tablets, etc. To some, calling a broken iPad tragic may seem rather silly.
 I mean, how useful are smart phones and tablets anyway?
 “Millenials are just walking around looking at screens instead of taking in the world around them and communicating the good, old-fashioned way” (oh, you know you’ve seen these memes on social media).
 But for those who know me intimately, I use my iPad as both an emotional and creative support.
 It’s a mental/cognitive/functional aide.
 It’s not difficult to see how my iPad breaking distresses and hurts me.
-I’m autistic and have an array of cognitive deficits/chronic illnesses, so I use this device to participate in support groups, to receive medical care and mental health treatment, to schedule and dose my multiple medications, to coordinate appointments, to navigate the outside world, and more.
+I’m autistic and have an array of disabling cognitive differences and chronic illnesses, so I use this device to participate in support groups, to receive medical care and mental health treatment, to schedule and dose my multiple medications, to coordinate appointments, to navigate the outside world, and more.

 I want to show you an art app that I use.
 It is my favorite.
 It’s allowed me to create with more ease the art which you’ve commented on, purchased, and published in 2017-present.
 Tayasui Sketches is just wonderful; I have very few complaints: